 Volume 3 - Les outils de la collecte de données au niveau des services centraux et de l’élaboration du rapport de recherche

 An assessment of management practices for education quality is carried out for each country in the programme, together with the national action research teams.
-Find the national reports online.
+Find the national reports online in French.

 Newsletters: feedback from stakeholders